My Go-To Travel Essentials

 What’s in my Shower Bag

 I use a small mesh bag like this to keep shower-only items.
 Everything else stays in my toiletry bag and the shower bag only comes out when I’m washing my hair.
-These items in this bag are:
+The items in this bag are:

 • Shower cap

-• Scrub mitt – I use a compact hemp scrub mitt, like this, from the Body Shop for a body exfoliant
+• Scrub mitt – I use a compact hemp scrub mitt, like this, from the Body Shop for a body exfoliant.

 • Shampoo bar, conditioner bar, and leave-in conditioner (plus their travel tins) from my home country.
 Hair care bars can be difficult to find abroad.
 I’m picky so I bring everything with me and store the extras in a sturdy ziplock bag until I’m ready to use them.
+This is my fav Canadian brand for hair products (this isn’t even an affiliate link).

 What’s in my Toiletry Bag